sureshbabukannan/SparkifyBlog/ReadMe.md

 ## The Machine Learning modelling

-Machine learning modelling is not something out of science fiction movies, But it is about **applying stasticial methods** over very large volume of data or **big data**.
+Machine learning modelling is not something out of science fiction movies, But it is about **applying statistical methods** over very large volume of data or **big data**.
 When we say **Big data** the data which can not fit into one single computers memory and hence had to be split into multiple chunks , stored and processed seperately on multiple comuters.
 The results of the processing is assembled back into single unit by driver computer.
 This is roughly how we describe the **distributed processing**

 If you like, You can find a interesting read on machine learning to start to understand [here](https://vas3k.com/blog/machine_learning/).